Computational resources outside of Milaļ

 If you wish to use Python on the cluster, we strongly encourage you to read Alliance Python Documentation, and in particular the Pytorch and/or Tensorflow pages.

-The cluster has many Python packages (or wheels
+The cluster has many Python packages (or wheels), such already compiled for

 the cluster.
 See here for the